 1. Rabbit Air MinusA2 Ultra Quiet HEPA Air Purifier

 When talking about the best air purifier for Asthma relief, this Air Purifier from Rabbit Air is one of the top choices and is effective.
 This Air purifier operates in 6 stages with four customized filters that absorb all toxins and germs, reduces pet allergy, and neutralizes odor in the air.
-This Air purifier can cover a room of 700 ft when setting at two air changes per hour and a place of 350 ft when setting at four air changes per hour.
+This Air purifier can cover a 700 ft room when setting at two air changes per hour and a place of 350 ft when setting at four air changes per hour.
 You can mount this device on the wall or, better still, leave it to stand alone.
 It also features a light sensor and makes very minimal noise.

 2. Blueair Classic 203 Slim HEPASilent Air Purification System

 The Blueair classic 203 is another good choice you can turn to.
 It is a much more affordable one and can cover up to 240 square feet.
-This Air Purifier does its work quickly; it has an ultra-silent fan that draws air in the room to the purifier so the filters can capture the particles which are then electrically charged, so the air in the room stays fresh and pure.
-This product is covered with a 1 Year warranty which can be extended to 5 when you register your purchase.
+This Air Purifier does its work quickly; it has an ultra-silent fan that draws air in the room to the purifier so the filters can capture the particles, which are then electrically charged, so the air in the room stays fresh and pure.
+This product is covered with a 1 Year warranty, which can be extended to 5 when you register your purchase.